Violence erupts on campuses as protesters and counter-protesters clash over the war in Gaza - KESQ

 Chancellor Gene Block at UCLA said in a statement that “a group of instigators” came on campus Tuesday night to “forcefully attack” the pro-Palestinian encampment.

+Several students who spoke during the news conference said they had to rely on each other, not the police, for support as they were attacked, and that many in the pro-Palestinian encampment remained peaceful and did not engage with counter-protesters.

+UCLA canceled classes Wednesday.
+The Los Angeles Police Department said no arrests were made during the melee.

-In Madison on Wednesday, a scrum broke out after police with shields removed all but one tent and shoved protesters.
+In Madison, a scrum broke out Wednesday after police with shields removed all but one tent and shoved protesters.
 Four officers were injured, including a state trooper who was hit in the head with a skateboard, authorities said.
 More tents sprang up within hours.
 More than 30 people were initially detained, but police said only four were charged with battering law enforcement.

 Tent encampments of protesters calling on universities to stop doing business with Israel or companies that support the war in Gaza have spread across campuses nationwide in a student movement unlike any other this century.
 The ensuing police crackdowns echoed actions decades ago against a much larger protest movement protesting the Vietnam War.